Table of Contents

 A variable interest rate mortgage will be lower than a locked in interest rate mortgage

-If it seems like interest rates are going to go up, then you can often switch to a locked in a rate with no additional penalties.
+If it seems like interest rates are going to go up, then you can often switch to a locked in an interest rate with no additional penalties.

 Ultimately, if you can switch without penalties, then you will often be able to get better deals with a variable interest rate mortgage.